AIS-Bonn/rot_conv_lib/README.md

-#Rotations Conversion Library#
+# Rotations Conversion Library

 **Author:** Philipp Allgeuer

-**Version:** 1.1.0
+**Version:** 1.2.0

-**Date:** 12/08/16
+**Date:** 22/01/18

-##General Overview##
+## General Overview

 The Rotations Conversion Library (RCL) is a collection of functions that address common computations and numerical handling of rotations in 3D Euclidean space.
 The rotation representations that are supported are rotation matrices (`Rotmat`), Quaternions (`Quat`), intrinsic ZYX Euler angles (`Euler`), fused angles (`Fused`) and tilt angles (`Tilt`).
 In addition to the core competency of being able to convert between each of the representations, operations such as inversion, ZYX yaw extraction, fused yaw extraction, renormalisation, equality detection, vector rotation and much more have been implemented.
+Tilt vector addition and the relative and absolute tilt phase spaces are also supported.
 Unit tests for each function are provided to ensure that the library performs exactly as it should.
 The implementation of the Rotations Conversion Library is based on the very related Matlab/Octave Rotations Library (MORL), which is a highly tested reference implementation for the required conversion algorithms (see https://github.com/AIS-Bonn/matlab_octave_rotations_lib).

 Please note that the ***fused angles*** and ***tilt angles*** rotation representations are the invention of the author, and have been specifically designed to overcome the many limitations and peculiarities of the Euler angles representation.
 More information can be found in the IROS paper *"Fused Angles: A Representation of Body Orientation for Balance"* (at time of writing available online at http://www.ais.uni-bonn.de/~pallgeuer/papers/IROS_2015_fused.pdf).
+The tilt phase space is also an invention of the author.

-##Getting Started##
+## Getting Started

 This library is implemented as a collection of platform-independent C++ source files.
 To get started just clone the `rot_conv_lib` repository to the desired location on your computer.